Real Estate Investment Glossary

 The borrower’s monthly payment is composed of both a fraction of the principal loan balance and interest payment.

-A synonym for contract.
+A synonym for the real estate contract.

 GOI (GROSS OPERATING INCOME)